zenforcode/awscert-repo/aws-developer-cert/Lecture01-00.md

 With infrastructure-as-a-service (IaaS) provided by AWS, all that can be done in a matter of seconds, with a few clicks or lines of code, freeing you up to focus on delivering value for your users.
 You can provision virtual servers on demand in minutes and pay only for the compute capacity you use.
 This ability to tailor capacity and compute costs to demand makes AWS a truly elastic service that can meet your needs however they may vary.
 Not only that, but AWS operates many data centers worldwide, configured to offer redundancy and high availability, improving the uptime and user experience of your data and services.

-In this chapter, you are introduced to AWS and shown how to make your first service calls to build and manage resources.
+In this lecture. you are introduced to AWS and shown how to make your first service calls to build and manage resources.
 We’ll then dive into the infrastructure behind AWS, and you’ll learn how to manage the credentials and permissions that you need to securely access these powerful cloud capabilities.

 ### Getting Started with an AWS Account

 The AWS Certified Developer – Associate is designed for developers who have hands-on experience working with AWS services.
-To help you prepare, this book has recommended exercises at the end of each chapter.
+To help you prepare, this book has recommended exercises at the end of each lecture.

 To work with AWS, you’ll need an account.
 While you must provide contact and payment information to sign up for an account, you can test many of these services through the AWS Free Tier.
 The AWS Free Tier limits allow you to become familiar with the APIs for the included services without incurring charges.

 The AWS Free Tier automatically provides usage alerts to help you stay in control of usage and identify possible charges.
 You can define additional alerts with AWS Budgets.
 To best take advantage of the AWS Free Tier and reduce costs, take some time to review the AWS Free Tier limits and make sure to shut down or delete resources when you are done using them.

 To create an account, sign up at aws.amazon.com/free.

 ### AWS Management Console

 After you have created an account, you will be prompted to sign in to the AWS Management Console.
 As part of the sign-up process, you define an email address and password to sign in to the AWS Management Console as the root user for the account.